Ktoxcon/action-cloud-functions-deploy/README.md

 ![Status: Experimental](https://img.shields.io/badge/Status-Experimental-blue)

-This repository is maintained by Googlers but is not a supported Firebase product.
+This repository is was inspired by Googlers but is not a supported Firebase product.
 Issues here are answered by maintainers and other community members on GitHub on a best-effort basis.